 During 2021/22 a new police and crime was developed covering the period up to 2025.
-A delivery plan has been produced to ensure delivery of the plan.
-This will assist the Commissioner to secure and maintain efficient and effective policing services across the West Midlands.
+A delivery plan was produced to ensure delivery of the plan.
+This assists the Commissioner to secure and maintain efficient and effective policing services across the West Midlands.
 The Commissioner will continue to work with West Midlands Police in the delivery of the Force's strategies and plans.